31 Romantic Medieval Hairstyles That Still Slay Today

 Twisting hair from the forehead all around offers an ecclesiastical vibe that’s also trés cool.
 This half-updo is the ultimate boho princess hairstyle.

 Create some clear-cut twists by splitting each temple section into two, then twisting each manually around each other to resemble a roped look.
-Tie both together with a clear elastic in the middle.
+Tie both together with clear elastic in the middle.
 A medium-hold hair spray, like Nexxus Weightless Style Ultra Light Hair Spray, keeps things in place and gleamy.

 25. Full Halo